HospitalRun/hospitalrun.io/_posts/2017-06-03-wanted-discourse-manager.markdown

 layout: post
 ---

-Since [Announcing the Release of the HospitalRun 1.0 beta](http://hospitalrun.io/blog/2017/05/announcing-hospitalrun-1.0.0-beta), we've had over __1,000 downloads__ of the [desktop build](http://hospitalrun.io/tryit) and many more have deployed the [server installation](https://github.com/HospitalRun/hospitalrun-server/blob/master/DEPLOYMENT_GUIDE.md).
+Since [Announcing the Release of the HospitalRun 1.0 beta](http://hospitalrun.io/blog/2017/05/announcing-hospitalrun-1.0.0-beta), we've had almost __1,000 downloads__ of the [desktop build](http://hospitalrun.io/tryit) and many more have deployed the [server installation](https://github.com/HospitalRun/hospitalrun-server/blob/master/DEPLOYMENT_GUIDE.md).

 Good news: people are starting to use HospitalRun.